Slovak invasion of Poland

 The Slovak invasion of Poland occurred during Nazi Germany's invasion of Poland in September 1939.
-The recently-created Slovak Republic joined the attack, and Field Army Bernolák contributed over 50,000 soldiers in three divisions.
+The recently created Slovak Republic joined the attack, and Field Army Bernolák contributed over 50,000 soldiers in three divisions.
 Since most of the Polish forces were engaged with the German armies, which were more to the north of the southern border, the Slovak invasion met only weak resistance and suffered minimal losses.

 Background

 On March 14, 1939, the Slovak State was established as a client state of Germany, which initiated the breakup of Czechoslovakia.
-The south-Slovak part of Czechoslovakia had contained a substantial Hungarian population (Slovakia had been part of the Kingdom of Hungary).
+The southern Slovak part of Czechoslovakia had contained a substantial Hungarian population (Slovakia had been part of the Kingdom of Hungary).
 It was taken by the Royal Hungarian Army as a result of the First Vienna Award on November 2, 1938.

-The official political pretext for the Slovak participation in the Polish Campaign was a small disputed area on the Poland-Slovakia border.
-Poland had appropriated the area on October 1, 1938 after the previous month's Munich Agreement.
+The official political pretext for the Slovak participation in the Polish Campaign was a small disputed area on the Poland–Slovakia border.
+Poland had appropriated the area on October 1, 1938, after the previous month's Munich Agreement.
 In addition, some Polish politicians supported Hungary in its effort to include areas that were inhabited mostly by Hungarians.

 During secret discussions with the Germans on July 20–21, 1939, the Slovak government agreed to participate in Germany's planned attack on Poland and to allow Germany to use Slovak territory as the staging area for German troops.
 On August 26, Slovakia mobilised its armed forces and established a new field army, codenamed "Bernolák", with 51,306 soldiers.
 Additionally, 160,000 reservists were called up, with 115,000 entering service until September 20, 1939.